PaulOfford/mbserver/README.md

 There's an important note about the state of the Outgoing Messages area in the section Running the Server - please read this.

+## Before you get started
+Before you try this code, there are three videos you are going to want to watch:
+* Off Grid Ham Radio Micro Blogging with JS8Call & VARAC - https://youtu.be/szZlPL2h534
+* JS8Call Microblogging Overview - https://youtu.be/uUsUmD2c2SY

 ## Microblog Commands
 An operator can use the standard JS8Call Outgoing Message Area to send the following commands to a microblog server:

-* MB.LST - list all posts available - the output will be limited to a list of 5
+* M.L - list all posts available - the output will be limited to a list of 5
-* MB.LST >n - list all posts with an id greater than n
+* M.L >n - list all posts with an id greater than n
-* MB.LST yyyy-mm-dd - list all posts dated yyyy-mm-dd
+* M.L yyyy-mm-dd - list all posts dated yyyy-mm-dd
-* MB.LST >yyyy-mm-dd - list all posts created after yyyy-mm-dd
+* M.L >yyyy-mm-dd - list all posts created after yyyy-mm-dd
-* MB.EXT - as per MB.LST but with list entries that include the date of the post
+* M.E - as per MB.LST but with list entries that include the date of the post
-* MB.EXT >n - as per MB.LST but with list entries that include the date of the post
+* M.E >n - as per MB.LST but with list entries that include the date of the post
-* MB.EXT yyyy-mm-dd - as per MB.LST but with list entries that include the date of the post
+* M.E yyyy-mm-dd - as per MB.LST but with list entries that include the date of the post
-* MB.EXT >yyyy-mm-dd - as per MB.LST but with list entries that include the date of the post
+* M.E >yyyy-mm-dd - as per MB.LST but with list entries that include the date of the post
-* MB.GET n - get the post with the id n
+* M.G n - get the post with the id n

-In the initial version of this code, MB.LST produced a listing that included the post date in each line of the listing.
-MB.LST now lists the post ID and the description.
-This has been done to reduce the time taken to send the listing.
-MB.EXT has been added to provide a listing with the post dates.

-mb_server now supports shortened versions of the commands; M.L, M.E and M.G are equivalent to M.LST, M.EXT and M.GET respectively.
+Earlier versions of these commands are still supported; MB.LST, MB.L, MB.EXT, MB.E, MB.GET and MB.G.

 The commands must be directed to the server, i.e. prefixed with the server station callsign.  @ALLCALL is not supported.
-JS8Call can be used by the server station operator in the normal way, albeit once any outstanding microblog requests have been satisfied.  mb_server simply ignores all directed received messages that don't start with MB.LST or MB.GET.
+JS8Call can be used by the server station operator in the normal way, albeit once any outstanding microblog requests have been satisfied.  mb_server simply ignores all directed received messages that don't start with M.L, M.E or M.G.
 This is an important point as **the requestor will not receive an error message if he/she/they mistype the command**.
 This is intentional to allow for the widest range of normal JS8Call messages.

 ## MB Server Announcement
 The server can send announcement to the @MB call group.
 An announcement contains: